 There are 37 species of foxes.
 The best known of them are Red Fox, Arctic Fox, Fennec Fox, and the Gray Fox.
 The most common pet fox is the Fennec Fox.

 Other foxes that are not as popular as pets?
 The red fox and arctic fox (a.k.a. pet silver foxes) are not commonly seen as pets.

 What Does it Cost to Own a Fox?

-$200 a month for food: Foxes do not do well on all-kibble diets.
+At least $200 a month for food: Foxes do not do well on all-kibble diets.
 They require a good deal of raw meat, eggs, and vegetables.
 Foxes need a nutrient called taurine to survive, which is found in animal tissues.
 Juniper gets fed a diverse diet of venison, chicken, turkey, beef, fish, fruits, and vegetables.

-Juniper's family created her an outdoor enclosure that is dig-proof and has a roof so she cannot escape.
+Juniper's family created an outdoor enclosure that is dig-proof and has a roof so she cannot escape.
 Her habitat has trees for her to climb on, dens, an underground tube, and plenty of room to run.

-$150-400 for vet visits: Your average small animal vet will not care for foxes.
+Somewhere between $150-400 for vet visits: Your average small animal vet will not care for foxes.
 You will need to take your fox to an exotic animal or wild animal specialist, which can be significantly more expensive.

-If you cannot own a fox, research conservation centers like the Alaska Wildlife Conservation Center as you can sponsor a fox.
+In fact, some states have banned exotic pet ownership altogether, so select your state of residence wisely.
+If you cannot own a fox, research conservation centers like the Alaska Wildlife Conservation Center allow you to sponsor a fox.

 If you can't get enough of the trending fox, grab up the self-titled book from publisher Chronicle Books, Juniper: The Happiest Fox, to add to your coffee table.
 It tells of her life with her fellow exotic animals and of course, Moose.